Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Abstract

 \section{Abstract}

-The transition from hand-crafted heuristics to data-driven evolutionary algorithms faces a fundamental dilemma: achieving neural \emph{plasticity} without sacrificing mathematical \emph{stability}.
-Emerging learned optimizers demonstrate high adaptability.
-However, they often lack rigorous convergence guarantees.
-This deficiency results in unpredictable behaviors on unseen landscapes.
-To address this challenge, we introduce \textit{Learning to Evolve (L2E)}, a unified bilevel meta-optimization framework.
-This method reformulates evolutionary search as a \textit{Neural Unrolling} process grounded in Krasnosel'skii-Mann (KM) fixed-point theory. \textbf{First,} L2E models a coupled dynamic system in which the inner loop enforces a strict contractive trajectory via a structured Mamba-based neural operator. \textbf{Second,} the outer loop optimizes meta-parameters to align the fixed point of the operator with the target objective minimizers. \textbf{Third,} we design a gradient-derived composite solver that adaptively fuses learned evolutionary proposals with proxy gradient steps, thereby harmonizing global exploration with local refinement.
-Crucially, this formulation provides the learned optimizer with provable convergence guarantees.
-Extensive experiments demonstrate the scalability of L2E in high-dimensional spaces and its robust \emph{zero-shot generalization} across synthetic and real-world control tasks.
-These results confirm that the framework learns a generic optimization manifold that extends beyond specific training distributions.
+Evolutionary algorithms serve as a powerful paradigm for tackling optimization challenges, yet their reliance on manually engineered heuristics inherently limits their adaptability across diverse landscapes.
+However, the transition from the hand-crafted heuristics to data-driven algorithms faces a fundamental dilemma: achieving neural \emph{plasticity} without sacrificing algorithmic \emph{stability}.
+Although learned optimizers offer high adaptivity, their unconstrained update rules often result in unstable dynamics and brittle generalization on unseen landscapes.
+To address this challenge, this paper proposes \textit{Learning to Evolve (L2E)}, a bilevel meta-optimization framework that learns evolutionary search via \textit{stability-inducing neural unrolling}.
+First, L2E reformulates population evolution as an unrolled fixed-point iteration via a structured neural operator.
+In this design, the inner loop imposes a stability-biased update structure, while the outer loop meta-trains the operator to produce effective search trajectories across tasks.
+Second, to balance global exploration with local refinement, a gradient-derived composite solver adaptively fuses learned evolutionary proposals with proxy numerical guidance in a differentiable manner.
+Extensive experiments on synthetic benchmarks and real-world control tasks demonstrate that L2E achieves substantial optimization performance, scales to high-dimensional problems, and exhibits robust zero-shot transfer across diverse test distributions.